JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

 A grocery retailer hired a market research consultancy to append market level customer loyalty information to their database.
-However, only around 50% of the grocery retailer's customer base could be labeled.
-I assisted labeling the other customers.
+However, only around 50% of the grocery retailer's customer base could be tagged.
+I assisted tagging the other customers.

 # Table of contents